 Industries that sell their products primarily to consumers in the community.

-The largest settlement in a country, if it has more than twice as many people as the second-ranking settlement.
+The largest settlement in a country, if it has more than twice as many people as the second ranking city.

-A pattern of settlements in a country, such that the largest settlement has more than twice as many people as the second-ranking settlement.
+A pattern of settlements in a country such that the largest settlement has more than twice as many people as the 2nd ranking settlement.